 Heartbeats: The nodes communicate their health and status to the currently elected Cluster Coordinator via "heartbeats", which let the Coordinator know they are still connected to the cluster and working properly.
 By default, the nodes emit heartbeats every 5 seconds, and if the Cluster Coordinator does not receive a heartbeat from a node within 40 seconds, it disconnects the node due to "lack of heartbeat".
-The 5-second setting is configurable in the nifi.properties file.
+The 5-second setting is configurable in the nifi.properties file (see the Cluster Common Properties section for more information).
 The reason that the Cluster Coordinator disconnects the node is because the Coordinator needs to ensure that every node in the cluster is in sync, and if a node is not heard from regularly, the Coordinator cannot be sure it is still in sync with the rest of the cluster.
-If, after 40 seconds, the node does send a new heartbeat, the Coordinator will automatically request that the node re-join the cluster, to include the re-validation of the node's flow.
+If, after 40 seconds, the node does send a new heartbeat, the Coordinator will automatically request that the node rejoin the cluster, to include the re-validation of the node's flow.
 Both the disconnection due to lack of heartbeat and the reconnection once a heartbeat is received are reported to the DFM in the User Interface.